tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 public_key
 : The HPKE {{!I-D.irtf-cfrg-hpke}} public key which can be used by the client to encrypt the SNI.

+kem_id
+: The HPKE {{!I-D.irtf-cfrg-hpke}} KEM identifier corresponding to public_key.
-Clients MUST ignore any ESNIConfig structure with a key using a KEM they do not support (as identified by the kem_id field).
+Clients MUST ignore any ECHOConfig structure with a key using a KEM they do not support.

 cipher_suites
 : The list of cipher suites which can be used by the client to encrypt the SNI.